Library and Technology Information

 - 900 History & geography

 Fiction is shelved or arranged alphabetically by author's last name-only the first three letters.
-For example at the beginning of the fiction section books by Douglas Adams have the call numbers FIC Ada.
-In the middle of the fiction section books by Walter Dean Meyers have the call numbers FIC Mey.
-At the end of the fiction section books by Markus Zusak have the call numbers FIC Zus.
+For example at the beginning of the fiction section books by Adams have the call numbers FIC Ada.
+In the middle of the fiction section books by Walter Dean Myers have the call numbers FIC Mye.
+At the end of the fiction section books by Zusak have the call numbers FIC Zus.

 Online Resources and Databases and Technology Information

-Student usernames: Usernames begin with 2 random numbers then some form of first initials and last name.
+Student usernames: Usernames begin with 2 random numbers and some form of first initials and last name.
 If you forget your permanent username ask in the library for help.
-Beginning in the 2016-17 school year a student keeps the same username as long as they are a student in the Cedar Rapids Schools.
+Beginning in the 2016-17 school year a student keeps the same username as long as they are a student in the Cedar Rapids School District.

-Student passwords: Passwords have to be 8 digits and use 3 of these four things:
+Student passwords: Passwords have to be 8 digits and use 3 of these 4 things: